What Steve Eats

 Key Ingredients

-• Lemon Balm - Lemon balm is a perennial herb that's part of the mint family.
+• Lemon Balm - a perennial herb in the mint family.
 As the name implies, the green leafy plant smells and tastes like real lemons.
 If you have lemon balm growing in your garden, you're in luck.
 Otherwise, look for it at your summer farmers market or specialty grocery stores.
 It's easy to grow, so if you find you like it, you should definitely try planting some as well.

 • Lemons - Pick large, bright yellow lemons that are firm, but have a little give.
-Ones with thin skin that are heavy for their size will have the most juice.
+Those with thin skin and that are heavy for their size will have the most juice.
+Most lemons in grocery stores are coated in wax, so give them a good rinse and scrub with a brush or towel.

 See the recipe card below for the full list of ingredients and quantities.